pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ubuntu_install.md

 You need the 64-bit version of one of these Ubuntu version:

+- Ubuntu 18.04 LTS (Bionic Beaver)
 - Ubuntu 16.04 LTS (Xenial Xerus)
-- Ubuntu 18.04 LTS (Bionic Beaver)

-You can also find hints to prepare a 14.04 environment at the bottom of this page
+You can also find hints to prepare a 14.04 environment at the bottom of this page.

 #### Dedicated User